cloudquery/cq-provider-azure/docs/contributing/adding_a_new_resource.md

 #### Implementing Resolver Functions

-A few important things to note when adding functions that call the AWS API:
+A few important things to note when adding functions that call the Azure API:

 - If possible, always use an API call that allows you to fetch many resources at once
 - Take pagination into account.
 Ensure you fetch **all** of the resources